-I wanted to ask if it is essential what ginseng cooked.
-Can cooking in metal cups somehow reduce the effectiveness of ginseng stuff?
-What is ginseng cooking for the Taiwanese himself?
+I wanted to ask if it was somehow essential in which ginseng pot is cooked.
+Can cooking in metal pots somehow reduce the effectiveness of ginseng stuff?
+What is the ginseng cooking for the Taiwanese himself?

 Thank you.
 Lukáš M.